TheOdinProject/curriculum/javascript/organizing_your_javascript_code/webpack.md

 - Explain the purpose of bundlers and how they work.
 - Configure Webpack to bundle JavaScript modules.
-- Configure Webpack to deal with non-JavaScript files during bundling, including with HtmlWebpackPlugin.
+- Configure Webpack to handle non-JavaScript files during bundling, including using HtmlWebpackPlugin.
 - Set up Webpack's development server.

 ### Bundling